stacknide/.github/profile/README.md

 # Stacknide

 Open-source focused on the React and React Native ecosystems.
-A Budding App Development and Contracting agency committed to simplifying the development process.
+A budding App Development and Contracting agency committed to simplifying the development process.